openvax/mhcflurry/docs/commandline_tutorial.rst

     :nostderr:

 We also release a few other "downloads," such as curated training data and some experimental models.
-To see what you have downloaded, run:
+To see what's available and what you have downloaded, run:

 .. command-output:: mhcflurry-downloads info
     :nostderr: